smart-scaffolding/robot-controller/README.md

 # Smart Scaffolding Robot Controller

-This repo is for the robot controllers as well as includes a simulation using Matplotlib to view the robot
+This repo is for the robot controllers as well as includes a simulation using Matplotlib to view the robot.
+This repo will no longer be worked on.
+Instead, work will be continued in the vtk-simulator repo.

 ## Getting Started